California School Employees Association: Professional Staff

 Executive Director Keith Pace heads the professional staff at Headquarters in San Jose, California.
-Other services housed in San Jose Headquarters are Accounting, Communications, Executive, Field Operations, Human Resources, Information Systems, Legal, Member Benefits, and Office Services.
+Other services housed in San Jose Headquarters are Accounting, Communications, Executive, Field Operations, Human Resources, Training, Information Systems, Legal, Member Benefits,and Office Services.

 CSEA maintains a professional Labor Relations staff.
 The Labor Relations Representatives perform a range of professional services, working out of ten field offices across California to better serve local membership.

 CSEA also maintains a professional Governmental Relations staff.
 The Governmental Relations office is responsible for passing legislation favorable to the interests of classified employees.
 The Governmental Relations office is located adjacent to the state Capitol in Sacramento.

 CSEA History

 On August 9, 1927, a group of nine men and one woman from Oakland assembled for CSEA's first conference.
 During the three-day meeting, they established a framework for the union and set an agenda of progress that continued to elevate the status of classified employees for the next three-quarters of a century.

-From the Capitol to the bargaining table, CSEA has pursued the interests of classified employees up and down the state, transforming non-certificated, “support staff” into classified professionals and respected partners in the education community.
-Through the years, the faces have changed, but classified employees have remained dedicated to one goal: helping the students in our public schools and colleges.

-The quest for retirement benefits

-The first step was to secure retirement benefits for custodians throughout the state.
+Retirement benefits

 In 1928, just a year after CSEA formed, the union helped push through SB 551, which allowed school districts to establish retirement benefits for all school employees, not just teachers.
 More importantly, it became the first law on the books recognizing school employees other than teachers and administrators.

-Today members feel the legacy of CSEA's quest for a pension.
-Under the California Public Employees’ Retirement System (CalPERS), classified employees enjoy some of the best retirement benefits in the country.
 In 1999, CSEA helped pass SB 400, landmark legislation that dramatically increased classified employees’ retirement income.

+Today, members' pensions and benefits are managed by the California Public Employees’ Retirement System (CalPERS), the largest public pension fund in the United States.